-CIS 490 - Sr. CIS Externshi
+CIS 490 - Externship-CIS Sr. III

 The purpose of this course is to provide the graduating Bachelors Degree student with real-world experience in a work area appropriate for their particular CIS concentration.
 The externship is approved and managed by the faculty advisor for the concentration area, and is graded by the faculty member assigned course management.
 Students are expected to complete 45 hours of on-the-job work assignments for each 1 Semester Hour of course credit, provide all paperwork related to the externship, including weekly observations and work attendance reports to their course faculty manager.
-This course can be repeated for credit up to a maximum of 6 credit hours.
+Prerequisite: Approval of Academic Advisor